RedHat-UX/red-hat-design-system/.changeset/nasty-wolves-bake.md

 "@rhds/elements": patch
 ---

-`<rh-code-block>`: fixed client side and prerendered syntax highlighting via Prism
+`<rh-code-block>`: ensure that syntax colours and styles are applied when the element upgrades